OfficeDev/office-js-docs-pr/docs/publish/publish-office-add-in-sso-to-azure.md

 Sideload the **manifest-deployment.xml** and test the functionality of the add-in in Office.
 For more information, see [Sideload an Office Add-in for testing](../testing/test-debug-office-add-ins.md#sideload-an-office-add-in-for-testing.md).

-For additional support on Azure, see [Azure App Service FAQ](/troubleshoot/azure/app-service/create-delete-resources-faq#contact-us-for-help),
+If you encounter any deployment issues, see the [Azure App Service troubleshooting documentation](/troubleshoot/azure/app-service/welcome-app-service).

 ## Next steps